 What Really Requires The Most Performance

-Now, most people don't require a lot of high performance computing power but there are still a few items that can really tax a computer system.
+Now, most people don't require a lot of high performance computers but there are still a few items that can really tax a computer system.
 The task that many consumers will likely run that requires some serious computing power is video editing.
 Video in general can be very taxing but editing video has to do some serious work, especially with the rise of HD video recording.
 The reason is that video editing requires that the PC calculate all the various frames one by one and then stitch it together along with an audio track.
 All of this has to be done and then put together in a video format that can be played via PC, DVD, Blu-ray or video device.
-In general, even fast PCs will take longer than the length of the video to achieve this.
 As a result, a faster machine will reduce the amount of time it takes to generate the end product.
-After all, wouldn't you rather wait 30 instead of 45 minutes to see if your 15 minute video turned out alright?
+After all, wouldn't you rather wait five instead of twenty minutes to see if your fifteen minute video turned out alright?

 In addition to video editing, graphics creation and more specifically computer animation can also be quite demanding.
 It takes a fair amount of time to build a 3D model with all its polygons that comprise it.
 If you are then going to render those 3D models into a final image or scene, it takes a lot of time especially for some modes of rendering.
 There is a reason why a company such as Pixar has huge banks of PCs to produce its spectacular animated movies.
 Just like with video editing, the faster the PC, the shorter the time needed to render a scene will be.